DIOGO4810/LI3/README.md

 - Valgrind
 - GDB Debugger

-## 📚 Core Concepts and Implementation Techniques
+## 📚 Core Concepts and Implementation Techniques Learned

 - Data Structures (Hash Tables, Lists, GArrays, etc.)
 - File Handling
 - Search and Sorting Algorithms
+- Encapsulation

 This project was developed on Linux using the GCC compiler.